kubernetes/kubernetes/docs/user-guide/labels.md

 An empty label selector (that is, one with zero requirements) selects every object in the collection.

+A null label selector (which is only possible for optional selector fields) selects no objects.

 ### _Equality-based_ requirement

 _Equality-_ or _inequality-based_ requirements allow filtering by label keys and values.
-Matching objects must have all of the specified labels (both keys and values), though they may have additional labels as well.
+Matching objects must satisfy all of the specified label constraints, though they may have additional labels as well.
 Three kinds of operators are admitted `=`,`==`,`!=`.
-The first two represent _equality_ and are simply synonyms.
-While the latter represents _inequality_.
+The first two represent _equality_ (and are simply synonyms), while the latter represents _inequality_.
 For example:

 ```
 environment = production